 - Field trips

-- Test preparation for the OST, ACT, and SAT tests
+- Preparation for OST, ACT and SAT Tests

-Students also attend a six-week summer session and graduating seniors participate in an eight-week bridge component.
-Upward Bound is funded by the U.S. Department of Education.
-Call 216-987-4958 or visit www.tri-c.edu/trio-programs/upward-bound for more information.
+Students also attend a six-week summer session, and graduating seniors participate in an eight-week bridge component.
+UB is funded by the U.S. Department of Education.
+Visit tri-c.edu/upwardbound or call 216-987-4958 to learn more.

 Upward Bound Math/Science (UBMS)

-Upward Bound Math/Science is a pre-college TRiO program funded by the U.S. Department of Education.
-UBMS provides an academically enriching and rigorous year-round math and science curriculum to prepare participants for academic success in high school and post-secondary education.
-The Program targets high school students in the Cleveland Metropolitan School District who are interested in science, technology, engineering, and mathematics (STEM) careers.
+Upward Bound Math/Science is a pre-college TRIO program funded by the U.S. Department of Education.
+UBMS provides an academically enriching and rigorous year-round math and science curriculum to help participants succeed in high school and college.
+The program targets CMSD high school students interested in science, technology, engineering and mathematics (STEM) careers.